AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 The dataset used for this project is the Diabetes prediction dataset from Kaggle that has features such as age, gender, body mass index (BMI), hypertension, heart disease, smoking history, HbA1c level, and blood glucose level.
 There are 100,000 rows with each row representing a unique patient and 8 original features (not including diabetes which is our output variable) in the dataset.
 Our dataset recorded 91,500 patients with no diabetes (diabetes = 0) and 8,500 patients with diabetes (diabetes = 1) which is quite a noticeable class imbalance.
 There are 4 numerical/continuous features and 4 categorical/discrete features in the dataset.
 The diabetes variable, which is our output variable, is a categorical/discrete variable.

 ### Current Approach:
+Since our original dataset is very unbalanced in terms of output (91,500 non-diabetics vs 8,500 diabetics), we'll balance out the dataset by oversampling the minority class (diabetes class) using SMOTE (Synthetic Minority Oversampling Technique).
 Since our output variable, diabetes variable, is a categorical/discrete variable, we will be taking a categorical machine learning approach with this dataset.
-Based on previous studies done and the need of powerful and high-performing models/algorithms, we will implement logistic regression and tree-based models such as Random Forests.
+Based on previous studies done and the need of powerful and high-performing models/algorithms, we will implement logistic regression and tree-based models such as Random Forests and CATBoost.
 We will start with a baseline for all of our models implemented, and then optimize our models using Bayes Search for better prediction performance compared to our baseline performances.
 We then choose the best performing model (based on ROC-AUC) and then use SHAP to determine the most significant features in determining development of diabetes.

 ### Questions:
 - What are the features that influence diabetes the most significantly and how much influence do these features have?
+Do each of these features have a positive or negative or neutral influence on the risk of diabetes?
 - Given values of all features, what is the probabilistic chance a person will get diabetes?

 ### Novel Contributions: